Red Poppy & Coreopsis Combo

 Now that you have these easy Wildflower design combinations, it’s time to start thinking about your landscape and what matters most to you.

-Are you looking for a “one and done” type of planting?
+Are you looking for a “one and done” type of planting that will provide colorful flowers for years to come?
 If so, a combination of low-maintenance native perennial wildflowers, such as the Black Eyed Susan & Purple Coneflower Combo, may be your best choice.

 Are you looking for a quick solution to add color in a new garden bed?
-A combination of quick-growing, long-blooming annuals, such as the Cosmos and Zinnia & Cosmos Combo or Sunflower & Cosmos Combo, would be a great choice.
+A combination of quick-growing, long-blooming annuals, such as the Cosmos and Zinnia & Cosmos Combo or Sunflower & Cosmos Combo, would be great choices.
+Annual wildflowers bloom all season long.
 You may love them so much, you’ll keep planting them year after year!

 No matter what your garden size, there’s always room to grow wildflowers!
 With these effortless seed combos, simply choose your favorite for an easy garden design.